-Second, if you can only afford to pay $100 to have your ebook produced, you're going to be looking at a major limitation of word count.
-For that price, you're looking at an ebook with 10,000 - 20,000 words with a writer who charges somewhere near .01 cent per word.
-With more funds, you'll have more options on word count, which is why it is so vital to understand how your word count effects what you'll pay.
+Second, if you can only afford to pay $100 to have your eBook produced, you're going to be looking at a major limitation of word count.
+For that price, you're looking at an eBook with 10,000–20,000 words with a writer who charges somewhere near .01 cents per word.
+With more funds, you'll have more options on word count, which is why it is so vital to understand how your word count affects what you'll pay.

-Now, the average professional writer is said to be able to spend at least 4 hours per day producing original, new and authentic content directly from their imaginations.
-Some can go more, some less obviously, though they are exceptions to this common rule of writers attention spans.
+Now, the average professional writer is said to be able to spend at least four hours per day producing original, new, and authentic content directly from their imaginations.
+Some can go more, some less obvious, though they are exceptions to this common rule of writer's attention spans.

-For even the most efficient typist, self-writing an ebook can often take up to 2 years, especially if you don't have the added experience of publishing the book.
+For even the most efficient typist, self-writing an eBook can often take up to two years, especially if you don't have the added experience of publishing the book.
 So imagine what it would take to cut through that time like a knife through soft butter.
 That's two years ahead of you to make money, not sit at the computer writing and editing it yourself.

 Now, the above scenario is idealistic and definitely in the higher range of pricing.
-Producing a full ebook within 1 week is not easy and will definitely take the skill of a seasoned writer.
+Producing a full eBook within one week is not easy and will definitely take the skill of a seasoned writer.

-The average time you're looking at for most ebooks with a range of 20,000 to 90,000 words, is going to be 4-12 weeks.
-Still, when it takes the average self-authoring writer, up to 2 years to write a quality ebook, 3 months seems like nothing in comparison
+The average time you're looking at for most eBooks, with a range of 20,000 to 90,000 words, is going to be 4–12 weeks.
+Still, when it takes the average self-authoring writer up to two years to write a quality eBook, three months seems like nothing in comparison

 How Many Words Go Into a Page?

-This is something that not many ghostwriter-hirer's consider, and it's understandable.
+This is something that not many people who hire ghostwriters consider, and it's understandable.
 Part of the reason you hire us is to discover things like this.

 You could have 30 pages with 100 words on each one with big pictures to take up the rest of the "white space" on the page.
-Alternatively, you could use a font small enough to fit more than 3000 words on to one A4 sized page.
-The size of your font, the skill of your writer, the pictures you want to include with your book...
-These are the elements that come into play when we think about "pages", which is why your focus should be on How Many WORDS you want your ebook to contain.
+Alternatively, you could use a font small enough to fit more than 3000 words onto one A4-sized page.
+The size of your font, the skill of your writer, and the pictures you want to include with your book are the elements that come into play when we think about "pages," which is why your focus should be on how many words you want your eBook to contain.

 There are several schools of thought about the answer to this question.
 The most relevant to you is that the higher the word count, the more content you're going to get.
-Now,that being said, if you're writing about an extremely obscure subject that you don't know much about and that there is much information available for, than having lots of words means you'll have a lot more "fluff" in the content than valuable content, which is another reason your word count is so important.
+Now, that being said, if you're writing about an extremely obscure subject that you don't know much about and that there is much information available for then having lots of words means you'll have a lot more "fluff" in the content than valuable content, which is another reason your word count is so important.

-Novels go completely in the opposite direction, with word counts varying between 90,000 words and 250,000 words which is the average size of word count in each of the Harry Potter or Twlight series books.
-And where it's actually more difficult to write fewer words with other types of ebooks, it's actually more of a challenge to write large word counts in a fiction ebook, because it has to come purely from the imagination of the writer.
+Novels go completely in the opposite direction, with word counts varying between 90,000 words and 250,000 words which is the average size of word count in each of the Harry Potter or Twilight series books.
+And where it's actually more difficult to write fewer words with other types of eBooks, it's actually more of a challenge to write large word counts in a fiction eBook because it has to come purely from the imagination of the writer.